scipy/scipy/doc/source/dev/modules.rst

 docstring for that file explains the format.
 Also add documentation for the new function by adding an entry to ``add_newdocs.py``; look in the file for examples.

-Now generate the necessary loops for vectorizing your new function by running ``python generate_ufuncs.py``.
-When committing the changes, try to keep the changes made by hand separate from the changes that were automatically generated; this makes reviewing the code easier.
-Running ``generate_ufuncs.py`` can only change the files ``_ufuncs*`` and ``cython_special*``, so best practice is to commit the other changes you made and to then commit changes to those files with the message "GEN: special: run generate_ufuncs.py".